yukanagai/reactReduxBankApp/README.md

 Using react + redux to create a simple banking web application where you can deposit + withdraw money.

-To locally start the project - just run npm start.
+To locally start the project - just run npm install + npm start.